wallacepck/tp/docs/UserGuide.md

 **:information_source: Notes about the command box:**<br>

 The command box remembers up to 16 previous commands.
-You can use the Up Arrow (↑) to scroll back through them and the Down Arrow (↓) to move forward.
+You can use the Up Arrow (↑) on your keyboard to scroll back through them and the Down Arrow (↓) to move forward.
 This saves time by letting you reuse commands without retyping them.

 If you edit a recalled command, the history navigation resets, and you can’t scroll forward anymore.
 Once you press Enter, the modified command is saved as a new history entry.